Anolis cristatellus: Description

 Compared to many other anoles, it is a stocky, muscular and aggressive, although it is a small (compared to Central American anoles) to moderately-sized species (compared to insular Caribbean anoles).
 Measurements in 2015 found the animals to have a snout-vent length (SVL) which can reach to 75 mm in males, and up to 73 mm in females, although most females are much smaller.

-It is sexually dimorphic, with the males being prettier than the females.
+It is sexually dimorphic, with the males being larger and more ornate than the females.
 The juvenile lizards are also coloured differently than adults.
 The males of this species are easily recognizable by their permanently erect caudal crests -which is a high sail- or fin-like structure running down the top of their tails, which is supported anatomically by bony extensions of the vertebrae.
 The crest is very short along the animals back, and gets higher again on the nape of the neck.
 The tail is compressed in cross-section.

 The colour is variable; the head and body are bronze to greenish grey, with faint and irregular brownish spots, and the belly is greenish-yellow and the throat is whitish.
 The iris is dark brown.
 The male dewlaps is coloured mustard or greenish yellow, with a burnt-orange, reddish-orange to reddish-coloured band along the margin.
 Females have a well developed but smaller dewlap and a low caudal crest.
 The juveniles are transversely banded in brown, with some purplish-brown dots on the throat and the crotch (when preserved), and often have a light mid-dorsal stripe, which some females retain into adulthood.

 It can change its colour significantly from a very light grey to reddish-brown and dark black, and can shift colour in reaction to its behavioural state.
 They are thus often referred to as 'chameleons' in many places because of their ability to change colour, but they are not related to true chameleons.